-Webb announces Wales retirement aged 34
+Webb quits Wales 100 days before World Cup

 "I'd like to thank the Ospreys for continuing to believe in me, even when my omission from the Welsh squad sometimes had me doubting my own ability and Warren, for giving me a chance to pull the famous red jersey on once again."

-Webb has been linked with clubs in France - particularly Biarritz - the United States and in the southern hemisphere's Super Rugby competition.
+Webb has been linked with clubs in France - particularly second-tier Biarritz - the United States, Japan and in the southern hemisphere's Super Rugby competition.

+Gatland named three other scrum-halves in his initial 54-man training squad, Scarlets duo Gareth Davies and Kieran Hardy as well as Cardiff's Tomos Williams.

+- The story of World War Two's 'bouncing bomb': In 2013, Simon Watts spoke to George 'Johnny' Johnson, the last survivor of the Dambusters squadron